Lenka-12/EEE4022S/README.md

 ## ✨ Acknowledgments

 - STMicroelectronics for the STEVAL-STWINMAV1 reference design
+- Same Sky for DEVKIT-MEMS-001
-- SparkFun Electronics for DEVKIT-MEMS-001 and BOB-09816
+- SparkFun Electronics for BOB-09816
 - Contributors and testers

 ---